viviRbi/vyNote/Javascript-notes.md

 - Var can be declared after used (```x=5; var x;```) but let and const will throw a ReferenceError (var, let and cost are hoisted to the top of the current scope, but let and const is in a temporal dead zone until it is declared)

 ### Does JS have classes?
 If so, when were they introduced?
+The class keyword was introduced in ES2015, but it is syntactical sugar.
+Javascript remains prototype base

 ## Events and DOM